University of Melbourne, Australia

 University of Córdoba, Spain

-Professor of Cell Biology at the Department of Cell Biology, Physiology and Immunology of the University of Córdoba, and head the Hormones and Cancer Research Group, Maimonides Institute for Biomedical Research of Córdoba, Spain.
-His research focuses on the regulation of pituitary cells by neuropeptides (e.g. somatostatin, GHRH, ghrelin), and on the molecular biology and functional relevance of these and other neuropeptides and their receptors on pituitary adenomas and hormone-related cancers.
+Dr Raul M Luque is an Associate Professor of Cell Biology at the Department of Cell Biology, Physiology and Immunology of the University of Córdoba, and Head of the OncObesity and Metabolism Research Group, Maimonides Institute for Biomedical Research of Córdoba, Spain.
+His research interests focus on the study of cellular, molecular and pathophysiological bases that underlie the development and progression of metabolic diseases (such as obesity and diabetes), tumor pathologies and cancer, and on the pathophysiological association and interaction between both pathologies.

 University of Coimbra, Portugal